NOTE: DUE TO COVID-19, THE SPRING SWEEPING PROGRAM IS BEING DELAYED UNTIL FURTHER NOTICE. PLEASE CHECK BACK FOR MORE DETAILS.

 How You Can Help Street Sweepers

-- Follow rules for placement of garbage and recycling containers.
-The municipal code does not allow garbage and recycling containers to be placed in the street before 4:00 p.m. of the day before your scheduled collection, or left out later than 8:00 p.m. the day following collection.
+- Follow rules for placement of trash and recycling containers.
+The municipal code does not allow trash and recycling containers to be placed in the street before 4:00 p.m. of the day before your scheduled collection, or left out later than 8:00 p.m. the day following collection.

 - Remove large sticks and branches from the roadway in front of your house.
 They will clog and jam the sweeper's operating system.